MarcusYd/nbody-solar-system/README.md

 gravity, a kick-drift-kick integration step, NumPy, optional Numba-compiled physics, and Pygame rendering.

-This is a numerical physics simulation, **not a machine-learning model**.
-I built it to learn how physical equations can be translated into code, how array-based and compiled numerical implementations differ, and how a running simulation can be visualized and inspected interactively.

 ## Preview

 ![N-body Solar System Simulator showing the planets, asteroid belt, and runtime controls](assets/solar-system-simulator.png)